A minimax method for the spectral fractional Laplacian and related evolution problems: A new computational method for the spectral fractional Laplacian

-More precisely, in Figure \ref{FigConv1} and \ref{FigConv2} we check, respectively in one and two dimensions, the order of convergence in space of our method, which is governed by term $E_{\textrm{FEM}}$.
-As previously mentioned, $E_\textrm{FEM}$ has been studied in recent years, obtaining explicit rates of convergence (see Theorem 4.3 in \cite{bonito2015}).
-In particular for $f \in \dot{H}^{\frac{1}{2} - \epsilon}(\Omega)$ for small $\epsilon > 0$ (where $\dot{H}^s(\Omega)$ follows the notation used in \cite{bonito2015} for a dual space associated to $\mathbb{H}^s(\Omega)$) the authors of \cite{bonito2015} proved that the FEM error $E_{\textrm{FEM}}$ decays proportional to $C_{h} h^{2r}$, where
+We now test numerically the convergence orders of the two sources of error in \eqref{boundmain}, $E_{\textrm{FEM}}$ and $E_{\textrm{MIM}}$, with our convergence results reported in Figures \ref{FigConv1}, \ref{FigConv2}, \ref{FigConv3}.
+In particular, in Figures \ref{FigConv1} and \ref{FigConv2} we assess in one and two space dimensions, respectively, the order of convergence of our method as $h \to 0$, governed by the term $E_{\textrm{FEM}}$.
+The derivation of a bound on the error $E_\textrm{FEM}$ has been studied in recent years, and its rate of convergence in the limit of $h \to 0$ is known (see Theorem 4.3 and Remark 4.1 in \cite{bonito2015}).
+In particular for $f \in \mathbb{H}^{\frac{1}{2} - \epsilon}(\Omega)$ for small $\epsilon > 0$ the authors of \cite{bonito2015} proved that the FEM error $E_{\textrm{FEM}}$ is bounded above by $C_{h} h^{2r}$, where

-We report in Table \ref{Table1} and in Table \ref{Table2} the values of the slopes of the convergence plots in Figure \ref{FigConv1} and \ref{FigConv2} and we compare the values of the observed rate of convergence in space with the prediction \eqref{eq:predictEFEM}.